microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 4. For this scenario, Contoso has indicated an interest in using TensorFlow, but is concerned about the complexity of jumping right in.
 They are wondering if Keras would provide an easier framework they could use as a stepping stone to the full blown TensorFlow, that would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready?

-5. What would a very simple DNN that performs this classification look like?
+5. What would a recurrent neural net that performs this classification look like?
 Sketch the graph of input nodes, hidden layer nodes, and output nodes.

 6. Assuming they will be using a fully connected DNN with a sigmoid activation function to train the classifier using Keras, pseudo code the code you would write to construct the network you just illustrated.